andrewrk/zig-general-purpose-allocator/README.md

 ## Roadmap

-* Handle the case when realloc sized down and free would find another bucket.
 * Scan all buckets when detecting leaks.
 * Make allocations favor iterating forward over slots.
 Favor using new slots in the same memory page over reusing freed slots.